Curriculum

 Preschool

 DISCOVERY & FOUNDATION: Preschool and Kindergarten are both taught in self-contained classrooms.
 Each classroom has an assigned Lead Teacher and a Teaching Fellow.
 Our teachers facilitate opportunities for children to interact with materials in a thoughtful and intentional manner, encourage them to use their imagination and creativity to ask questions and learn from the world around them.
 These years begin to lay the foundation for success in school.
 This success is based not only on the acquisition of foundational concepts but also on adopting scholarly habits and immersion in a culture that values learning above all other endeavors.
-Our Early Education Specialists primarily speak English and the Early Education Teachers are able to assist students in both English and Czech. (more about our preschool program)
+Our Lead Teachers are native English speakers.
+All administrative staff and Teaching Fellows are fluent in both English and Czech (more about our preschool program)

 THE PRIMARY YEARS